 All three and four year olds, regardless of their background or family circumstances, are entitled to 15 hours of Government funded early years provision.
-From Summer Term 2017, 3 and 4 year olds of working families who meet new eligibility criteria will be entitled to 1140 hours across the year.
+3 and 4 year olds of working families who meet new eligibility criteria are also entitled to 1140 hours across the year.
 This equates to 30 hours a week in term time or 380 hours each term stretched into the holiday weeks.

 Eligible two year olds from less advantaged backgrounds are entitled to 15 hours of funded provision.
 Two year old provision is designed to support: